elijahb444/Portfolio/README.md

 # Description

 The reasons for this project are twofold:
 Firstly, to further my understanding of both HTML and CSS by applying it and building a true website from scratch.
+In addition, it was an avenue for me to explore and (begin) to understand creating responsive websites suitable for any viewport.
 This process was not without its ordeals, but I suppose that was the point.
 Secondly, and perhaps more importantly, this project serves as a portfolio for any future hiring teams/interested parties.
 Pretty haughty of me, I know.

 The portfolio, while live, is still far from complete.
 As I learn and build and grow, so too will the portfolio.
 But, feel free to take a look now.